January 11 2022 | 12 Min Read

 Not surprisingly given the industry’s vast and growing market, the building materials industry is complex and varied.
 The unique challenges a manufacturer faces will be enormously influenced by the size and weight of its product, its area of operation, and centers of demand.
 However, four impacts are nearly ubiquitous.

-The Covid-19 pandemic
+The COVID-19 pandemic

 The pandemic introduces volatility across the building material industry’s workforce, making it harder to forecast available person-hours and rates of production.
 That same workforce volatility is hitting logistics companies in equal measure.
 A few years ago, a company could reliably predict (and guarantee) production and delivery in a way that simply isn’t possible in 2022.
 Worldwide, the construction industry is forecast to shrink by over 3% in 2020, insurance broker Marsh reports.

-But Covid is also having a profound impact on the kinds of structures being built.
+But COVID is also having a profound impact on the kinds of structures being built.
 In the US, we are observing a marked prioritization of residential dwellings.
 Swimming pool sales are skyrocketing.
 Demand for home offices and home upgrades generally has also been steadily growing and is likely to continue to surge for the foreseeable future.

 Shipment uncertainty and rising freight costs

 Shipping and trucking lanes are less reliable than they were a few years ago.
-Covid is an obvious culprit, but climate volatility and the changing face of our global economy also play a role.
+COVID is an obvious culprit, but climate volatility and the changing face of our global economy also play a role.
 In the case of the building industry, this complexity is compounded by its reliance on the shipment of oversize materials.
 Fewer suitable trucks coupled with a dependence on more specialized equipment serve to compound shipping uncertainty, but also sharpen the severity of its implications.

 In the US, truckload rate market volatility is quietly eroding profit margins.
 IL2000’s November 2021 market update reports that diesel costs are continuing to climb and contract rates are up close to 20 percent.
 These indicators suggest that domestic shipping volatility is likely to continue for the foreseeable future.

-Van National Rates IL2000 BISlim profit margins
+Van National Rates IL2000 BI material supply chain

 Net profits in the building and construction industries remain slim.
 Deloitte estimates that construction earnings before interest and tax account for 5.5% of revenue.
 Slim profit margins in turn are placing pressure on the construction industry to execute leaner, more efficient construction programs, and this is increasing expectations on suppliers of building materials and the supply chain operators they rely on.
 The building materials industry as a whole is seeing intense competition at the supply chain level.